isomerpages/moe-springdalepri/_parents-infoweb/Springdale Parent Volunteer Club.md

 permalink: /parents-infoweb/Springdale-Parent-Volunteer-Club/
 description: ""
 ---
-Welcome to&nbsp;**Springdale Parent Volunteer Club**!

-As depicted in the 3-leaves clover on our school crest, education is a partnership between the&nbsp;**home, school and community**.
-The active involvement of parents can&nbsp;**promote a learning community**&nbsp;in which pupils can engage positively with the various stakeholders.
-Hence, we would like to&nbsp;**invite you to join us in this journey of collaboration and support**&nbsp;the school through the varied opportunities listed on the Parent Volunteer (PV) Recruitment Form.
+Do you have a child in Springdale Primary School and have an interest to be a Parent Volunteer (PV)?
+If so, do sign up as a PV today using this form &nbsp;[Recruitment Form](/files/Parent_Volunteer_Form.pdf)&nbsp; or via this [link](https://form.gov.sg/64088533d87c3d00114b1a2e)

-If you are keen to join us, kindly fill in the form and return it to the school.
-Please note that each parent should fill in a separate form.&nbsp;If you have any queries, please feel free to email Mrs Jaslyn Lim at cai\_yuyu@moe.edu.sg&nbsp;or call her at 6315 7600.
+&nbsp;If you have any queries, please feel free to email Mrs Jaslyn Lim at cai\_yuyu@moe.edu.sg&nbsp;or call her at 6315 7600.

-Sign up as a PV using this&nbsp;[Recruitment Form](/files/Parent_Volunteer_Form.pdf)&nbsp;
+**Welcome to Springdale Parent Volunteer Club (SPVC)!**

+As a Parent Volunteer (PV), you will be working with the school to **promote a vibrant learning community** for our children.
+Whether you are a homemaker or a busy professional, there are always opportunities for you to contribute your skills, effort and time to enhance our children’s learning experiences.

+Here are some upcoming events that require PVs’ support:

 ##### Activities in Term 4 (2019)